bilales/Traffic_Signs_Classification/README.md

 6. Open a Pull Request.

 ## 📜 License
-This project is licensed under the [Your License Name] License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.